MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: End-to-end testing for modern web applications.
    - **Advantages**: User-friendly interface, fast and reliable tests.
    - **Limitations**: Limited support for browsers other than Chrome.
+   - **Example**: A startup uses Cypress to test their new single-page application, checking that all user interactions work smoothly.

 4. **TestNG**
    - **Description**: TestNG is a testing framework inspired by JUnit but with added functionalities like parallel testing and detailed test configuration.